Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Abstract

 \section{Abstract}

-Consider balls $\Lambda_n$ of growing volumes in the $d$-dimensional hierarchical lattice, and place edges independently between each pair of vertices $x\neq y\in\Lambda_n$ with probability $1-\exp(-\beta J(x, y) )$ where $J(x, y) \asymp \| x-y \|^{-\alpha}$ for some $0<\alpha<5d/6$.
-We identify the critical window for this model and establish the metric scaling limit within the critical window.
-More precisely, we show that the metric scaling limit of the maximal components is Brownian, and that this model belongs to the \erdos universality class when $0<\alpha<5d/6$.
-It was recently conjectured by Hutchcroft \cite{hutchcroft-critical-cluster-volume}*{Section~7.1} that this model is a member of the \erdos universality class when $\alpha\in(d, 4d/3]$, and we believe that this is also true for all $\alpha\in (0, d]$.
-This paper proves a first result in that direction.
-We further show that when $0<\alpha<2d/3$, the girth of each maximal component in the critical window is $\Omega_P(|\Lambda_n|^{1/3})$, contrary to the situation when $d<\alpha\leq 4d/3$ where the girth equals $3$ .
+Consider (a) balls $\Lambda_n$ of growing volumes in the $d$-dimensional hierarchical lattice, and (b) the $d$-dimensional discrete torus $\bT_n^d$ on $n^d$ vertices.
+Place edges independently between each pair of vertices $x\neq y\in\Lambda_n$ or $\bT_n^d$ with probability $1-\exp(-\beta J(x, y) )$ where $J(x, y) \asymp \| x-y \|^{-\alpha}$ for some $0<\alpha<d$.
+For both of these models, we prove the following: (i) We obtain tight bounds, up to constants, on the two-point function in the barely subcritical regime.
+We show that in part of the barely subcritical regime, the two-point function has a plateau \cite{hutchcroft-michta-slade-torus-plateau, slade-plateau}. (ii) We identify the critical window when $0<\alpha<5d/6$.
+Further, using the bound on the two-point function mentioned in (i) together with a universality principle proven in \cites{sbssxw-graphon, sbssxw-universal}, we establish the scaling limit of the maximal components, viewed as metric measure spaces, within the critical window.
+More precisely, we show that the metric scaling limit of the maximal components is Brownian, and that these models belong to the \erdos universality class when $0<\alpha<5d/6$.
+It was recently conjectured by Hutchcroft \cite{hutchcroft-critical-cluster-volume}*{Section~7.1} that the model of critical hierarchical percolation with $\alpha\in(d, 4d/3]$ is a member of the \erdos universality class, and we believe that this is also true for all $\alpha\in (0, d]$.
+Similarly, critical long-range percolation on the discrete torus is expected to be in this universality class when the effective dimension is high enough.
+These results take a first step in that direction. (iii) We show that when $0<\alpha<2d/3$, the girth of each maximal component in the critical window is $\Omega_P(|\Lambda_n|^{1/3})$ and $\Omega_P(n^{d/3})$ respectively for these two models, contrary to the situation when $d<\alpha$ where the girth would equal $3$ .

-Our key tool is a universality principle proven in \cites{sbssxw-graphon, sbssxw-universal}.
-Our proof technique can be adapted for the analogous problem on long-range percolation on the discrete torus provided an upper bound on the barely subcritical two-point function is obtained.